todi/AltimeterAutoHide/README.md

 ## Building

-Use the provided csproj to open the project in Visual Studio.
-Then change the references so they point to your KSP install and build it.
+Use the provided csproj file to open the project in Visual Studio.
+Change the references so they point to your KSP install.

 ## Installing